The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Methods

 The model's continental configuration consists of a large landmass meant to represent Eurasia which extends from 0-135$^\circ$E and from $\sim8^\circ$N to the North Pole.
 This landmass is treated as a 2m slab ocean so that it has a low heat capacity and no ocean dynamics.
 Other continents are represented as thin barriers that block ocean flow: two barriers at 0 and 270$^\circ$E extend from 35$^\circ$S to the North Pole to isolate the Atlantic basin, and one extends from 30$^\circ$S to the southeast corner of the continent to separate the Indian and Pacific basins.

-The MITgcm is run for 750 years in a control, preindustrial-like climate, then a time-stepping parameter ($\texttt{abEps}$ in the code) is branched to slightly different values so as to create different realizations without changing the physics of the model.
-Thirty years after the time-stepping parameter is modified, at a time defined to be $t=0$ years, greenhouse warming begins through an increase in the longwave absorption efficiency of CO$_2$ ($\tau_{CO_2}$ or $\texttt{ir\_tau\_co\_2}$ in the code).
+The MITgcm is run for 750 years in a control, preindustrial-like climate, then a time-stepping parameter ($\texttt{abEps}$ in the code) is branched to slightly different values in order to create different realizations without changing the physics of the model.
+Forty years after the time-stepping parameter is modified, at a time defined to be $t=0$ years, greenhouse warming begins through an increase in the longwave absorption efficiency of CO$_2$ ($\tau_{CO_2}$ or $\texttt{ir\_tau\_co\_2}$ in the code).
 Over the following $\Delta t$ (10, 50, 100, or 150 years), $\tau_{CO_2}$ increases linearly from 0.8678 to 1.3017.
-In addition to one control run in which $\tau_{CO_2}$ is not changed, there are 5, 9, 4, and 9 realizations used for the four values of $\Delta t$.
+In addition to one control run in which $\tau_{CO_2}$ is not changed, there are 25 realizations used for each of the four values of $\Delta t$.